Fees

 Business Rules

-P.O.
-Box addresses will not be accepted for resident or business addresses.
+- P.O.
+Box addresses are not accepted for resident or business addresses.

-The ADHS selected must be one of the states listed below.
+- The selected DHS must be one of Oklahoma's approved Designated Home States.

 - Alabama